Understanding why drugs are so addicting requires an understanding of the brain and how it is affected by drugs.

 Drug addiction is a chronic disease, just like any other.
 It does not ever go away, although it can be treated.
 It is not a matter of willpower or choice.
 Although the initial decision to start using a drug is a choice, the chronic nature of the disease makes it difficult to reign in.
 This is why relapsing is such a problem in recovery.

-There are many other factors to consider when looking at drug addiction.
+There are many other factors to consider when looking at drug or alcohol addiction.
 One’s environment can have an effect.
 If a child is reared in a home where there is drug abuse, they are more likely to move in that same path.
 Peer pressure is also a factor for youth.
 There are also biological reasons for drugs to become an addiction.
 Mental disorders can also result in drug addiction.

 The good news is that regardless of what factors play into addiction, there is a solution to this disease: treatment.